ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

      - 1.331 (1.324, 1.337)
      - 1.181 (1.171, 1.190)

+.. _`sampling instructions`:

 A lognormal distribution of uncertainty within the uncertainty intervals reported above should be assumed.
+Additionally, each time a value for a progression free survival hazard ratio is sampled for a given parameter (including each treatment, covariate, and risk factor effect), the same percentile within the distribution of uncertainty should be sampled for overall survival hazard ratio for that parameter.
+This dependent sampling strategy was chosen because PFS and OS hazard ratios are not independent of each other given that PFS is inclusive of OS.

 The code block below instructs how to construct a distribution for each hazard ratio so that it can be sampled from.

 .. code-block:: python

   from numpy import log
-	from scipy.stats import norm, lognorm
+  from scipy.stats import norm, lognorm import random

-	q_975_stdnorm = norm().ppf(0.975)
-	mu = log(hr)
+  def sample_paired_pfs_and_os_hazard_ratio_values(pfs_mid,
+                                                   pfs_upper,
+                                                   os_mid,
+                                                   os_upper,
+                                                   seed):
+    random.seed(seed)
+    pfs_value = lognorm(s=(log(pfs_upper) - log(pfs_mid)) / q_975_stdnorm, scale=pfs_mid).ppf(random.random())
+    random.seed(seed)
-	sigma = (log(hr_upper) - mu) / q_975_stdnorm
+    os_value = lognorm(s=(log(os_upper) - log(os_mid)) / q_975_stdnorm, scale=os_mid).ppf(random.random())
-	hr_distribution = lognorm(s=sigma, scale=hr)
+    return pfs_value, os_value

 The PFS and OS hazard ratios specific to the simulant's current line of treatment, assigned treatment category, and retreatment status should be *multiplied* to the simulant's progression-free and overall survival hazard rates for the entire duration the simulant remains in those states.
 This should be updated each time the simulant progresses through the MM cause model states.